davidmaqe/git-utilities/README.md

-Git and GitHub for Developers and Testers
+Git and GitHub for Developers and Testers!

 This GitHub repository contains files used by and explained in Wilson Mar's Git and GitHub course.